Skip to main content

 Marketing in the metaverse – what will it look like?

-Marketing By Olga Litkovets, Global Director of Business Development and Marketing – 02 November 2022
+Marketing By Olga Litkovets, Partner, Marketing and Business Development – 02 November 2022

 Rooftop view of metaverse city in 3d rendering